aneilbaboo/markdown-components/README.md

 ## Rationale

-This approach is different from JSX-markdown packages, which are intended for _developers_, enabling them to write Markdown syntax in their code instead of raw HTML elements.
-These libraries aren't suitable for use by end-users because React interpolation expressions are full Turing-complete Javascript.
-Producing HTML would require eval'ing user-generated content either on the server or another user's browser, introducing a security hole.
+This approach is different from JSX-markdown packages, which are intended for _developers_, enabling writing Markdown syntax in code instead of raw HTML elements.
+These libraries aren't suitable for use by end-users because React interpolation expressions are full on Javascript.
+I.e., you'd need to eval user-generated javascript either on your server or another user's browser. :/

 In this package, interpolation expressions, like `c={ a.b }` in the fragment above, are not evaluated, so there is no script injection vulnerability.